ArvinSKushwaha/docker-ros-desktop-full/README.md

 To create a container from this image, we use the `docker run` command.
 This command is highly configurable, so choose whatever helps your workflow the best!
 Here, `<tag-name>` is either the Docker Hub image name (once it's on Docker Hub) or whatever you chose [above](#from-github)

+Warning!
+Once you pick a configuration for a container, you're stuck with it.
+Choose wisely!

 ```bash
 $ docker run [-p <host-novnc-port>:80] \ # Port 80 is where NoVNC can be accessed from
 	[-p <host-vnc-port>:5900] \ # Port 5900 is where VNC can be accessed from